wolfjazz/fixed-point-math/docs/arithmetics/shift.md

 ## Left Shift (<<)

-Shifts the scaled value of an `Sq` instance to the left by a specified number of bits, given as an integral constant (using the `_ic` literal).
+Shifts the scaled value of an `Sq` instance `v` to the left by a specified number of bits, given as an integral constant (using the `_ic` literal).
 The result is a new `Sq` type with the same base type, adjusted limits, and the scaled value shifted.
 Effectively, a left shift is similar to a multiplication by a power of 2.

 **Constraints:**